11 Apr Building a business case for hybrid working

 What is hybrid working?

 Let’s start with the basics.
-There are different types of hybrid working including:
+There are different types of hybrid working.

-But like any large scale project, the first step is to consider the perspectives of your key stakeholders and your people, finding out what they need to communicate and collaborate effectively.
-You can then build a business case that gathers all the data, resources and insights and the potential ROI of switching to a hybrid working model.
+But like any large scale project, the first step is to consider the perspectives of your key stakeholders and your people.
+Find out what they need to communicate and collaborate effectively.
+You can then build a business case that gathers all the data, resources and insights.
+It must also balance the potential ROI of switching to a hybrid working model.

 The three factors you need to consider when talking to stakeholders